RobinWeitzel/nn-project/_posts/2019-05-22-move-explanatnios.md

 Comments on position are easier to generate.
 They simply look at the static board and mention the immediate impact of the last move.
 Explanations like "This move strengthens the e-file" or "This prevents the capture on f5".
-They can be formulated as simply statements containing a verb (describing the action) and a piece or square.
+They can be formulated as simple statements containing a verb (describing the action) and a piece or square.
 That is what I tried to generate in the previous chapter.
 Unfortunately our dataset only contains very few of these (and then not structured nicely).